xin-huang/SeleDiff/appendix/README.md

 ## Simulation Programs

+We used five programs for simulation.
+These programs are in `./programs`. `EigenStratSimulator.jar` and `VCFGenerator.jar` generate random genetic data in EIGENSTRAT and VCF formats, respectively.
+Three other programs--SLiM 2, 4P, and selscan--are written by other researchers, and can be obtained through `0_download_programs.sh`.

 ### Simulation for Demographic Models

 We used [SLiM 2](https://messerlab.org/slim/) to simulate different demographic models.
 In total, we considered six scenarios and tuned them with different parameters.
-All the SLiM2 scripts are in `./appendix/scripts/SLiM2`.
+All the SLiM 2 scripts are in `./scripts/SLiM2`.
 You can simulate any model by

 	> slim model.txt